 An archery handicap is a number between 0 and 100 indicating the ability of an archer.
 Essentially the lower the handicap the better the archer.
 Obviously the lower the number, the harder you have to work to get to that level.
 Every archer should have an outdoor handicap and a separate indoor handicap for each bow style they shoot.

 Handicap tables are produced by Archery GB which gives a handicap for every possible score for every round irrespective of the archer’s age, gender or the bow style used.
 The club Records Officer should have a copy of the latest handicap tables.
 They can use these to calculate a member’s handicap figure.
-(These are Copyright D Lane 2001 so we dont have the tables as downloads for you.)
+(These are Copyright D Lane 2001 so we dont have the tables as downloads for you.
+Sadly, you need to buy them.
+Link below if you are interested).
 The archery handicap system has three uses:

 1. It helps archers to monitor their progress